auth0/docs/articles/migrations/index.md

 | --- | --- | --- |
 | Medium | 2017-12-21 |  2018-04-01 |

 We’re continually improving the security of our service.
-As part of this, we are deprecating a set of APIs (`usernamepassword/login`, `/ssodata`, `/tokeninfo`, `/delegation`) used by Lock.js v8, v9, and v10 and and auth0.js, v6, v7, and v8.
+As part of this, we are deprecating a set of APIs (`usernamepassword/login`, `/ssodata`, [tokeninfo](/api/authentication/reference#get-token-info), [/delegation](/api/authentication#delegation)) used by Lock.js v8, v9, and v10 and and auth0.js, v6, v7, and v8.
 You should update your applications by **April 1, 2018**.

 We are offering two options for this update:

 1. We are moving towards a centralized login experience and are recommending this option moving forward.
-There are many benefits of using a centralized login experience, read more about how Centralized Login works [here](/hosted-pages/login).
+There are many benefits of using a centralized login experience, [read more about how Centralized Login works](/hosted-pages/login).
 Moving to the centralized login experience is straightforward and will simplify your code base.
-Read [this guide](/guides/login/centralized-vs-embedded) to learn more about the benefits of centralized login vs embedded login.
+Read [this guide comparing centralized and embedded login](/guides/login/centralized-vs-embedded) to learn more about the differences between the two.
+If you choose to use centralized login, you will continue to use Lock 10 or Auth0.js v8 inside your Auth0 login page, as the new versions are designed for embedded scenarios.
 1. If you decide you need to continue using embedded login, here are the migration guides for [Auth0.js](/libraries/auth0js/v9/migration-guide) and [Lock](/libraries/lock/v11/migration-guide).

 #### Am I affected by the change?